 Compound sentences combine two clauses into one sentence.
 (Clauses are each a potential sentence with a subject and predicate.)
 Complex sentences do that too.

 You could put the list above into simple sentences, each starting ‘The conjunction____.’

-A shorter, more elegant, alternative is to combine facts about the most common conjunctions into one compound sentence:
+A shorter, more elegant, alternative is to combine facts about the most common conjunctions into one or two compound sentences:

 You can say ‘I like ice cream, but he prefers butter.’
 You can also say ‘I like ice cream; he prefers butter.’